 The installation will be created in late May ready for the Spring Bank Holiday weekend.

 The butterflies will subsequently be found a permanent home elsewhere.

 Who’S TAKING PART?

-Nearly 1,200 people have registered to receive a butterfly to decorate.
+Over 1,200 people registered in Project Stage 1 to receive a butterfly to decorate.
 The art project was open to anyone in the local community and the following organisations received a direct invitation to participate:

 - Primary Schools.